chrischow/dataandstuff/_posts/2019-09-15-machine-learning-for-property-pricing.md

 ## UrbanZoom's Zoom Value
-UrbanZoom provides [similar statistics](https://www.urbanzoom.com/explanation) for Zoom Value: (a) and the percentages of predictions that fell within (a) 5%, (b) 10%, and (c) 20% of actual price.
-These are simply thresholds for Mean Absolute Percentage Error (MAPE): `( Zoom Value - Transacted Price ) / Transacted Price`.
+UrbanZoom provides [similar statistics](https://www.urbanzoom.com/explanation) for Zoom Value: (a) Mean Absolute Percentage Error (MAPE) and the percentages of predictions that fell within (a) 5%, (b) 10%, and (c) 20% of actual price.
+MAPE is computed as `( Zoom Value - Transacted Price ) / Transacted Price`.
 Note that Zoom Value combines predictions for only Condominiums (Private Non-Landed) and resale HDBs.
 See a comparison of Zoom Value and C-Value in the table below.